Shuko Aoyama: 2013–16: More success in doubles, Wimbledon semifinalist

 As time passed, Aoyama became mainly a doubles player, playing in doubles events preferentially to singles.
 She made a strong start into the 2013 season reaching the semifinal in the first week of January at the Shenzhen Open.
 Soon after, she won her first Grand Slam match at the Australian Open, but then lost in the second round playing with Irina Falconi.
 In March, she won the Malaysian Open with Chang Kai-chen.
 She also had a strong start into the grass-court season, reaching the semifinals at the Rosmalen Championships.
 She achieved more success at Wimbledon, when she and Chanelle Scheepers reached semifinals.
 This was her first significant Grand Slam result.
 In the semifinal match, they lost to Hsieh Su-wei and Peng Shuai.
 In September, she won the Washington Open for the second year in a row.
 At the end of the year, she reached semifinals of the Korea Open and won the Toyota World Challenge.

 During the next three seasons she did not have as good performances as in the 2013 season.
 In 2014, in singles, her only significant result came at the end of the year, when she reached the final of the Toyota World Challenge but lost to An-Sophie Mestach.
 In doubles, she won the Washington Open for the third year in a row, and later in October, she won the Japan Women's Open.
 During the year, she also had success on the ITF Women's Circuit.
-In May, she won the $50k Fukuoka with Eri Hozumi, and later finished as runner-up at both the $50k event in Lexington and the $75k Toyota World Challenge.
+In May, she won the $50k Fukuoka International with Eri Hozumi, and later finished as runner-up at both the $50k Lexington Challenger and the $75k Toyota World Challenge.
 In the first week of the 2015 season, she reached the final at the Auckland Open with Renata Voráčová, they lost to Sara Errani and Roberta Vinci.
 A month later, she reached the final of the Thailand Open with Tamarine Tanasugarn.
 She then did not have significant results until September, before she reached semifinals at the Korea Open, and later winning two $100k events, in Nanjing and Tokyo.
 During 2016, she won one WTA doubles title at the Japan Women's Open, and finished runner-up at the Nuremberg Cup, Washington Open and Jiangxi International Open.
-She also won three $50k events, in Quanzhou, Shenzen and Wuhan.
+She also won three $50k events, in Quanzhou, Shenzhen and Wuhan.